Unforgiven (2001): Event

 Before the event aired live on pay-per-view, Billy Gunn wrestled Tommy Dreamer on a live edition of Sunday Night Heat.
 Gunn performed a Fameasser on Dreamer to win the match.

 Preliminary matches

 As the event began, Jennifer Holliday performed "America the Beautiful" in honor of the victims of the World Trade Center attacks on September 11.
-The first match that took place was a Fatal Four-Way Elimination match for the WWF Tag Team Championship between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Big Show, and Spike Dudley, Lance Storm, and The Hurricane, and Hardy Boyz (Matt Hardy and Jeff Hardy).
-Bubba performed a Bubba Bomb on Matt, allowing D-Von to pin Matt to retain the title.
+The first match that took place was a Fatal Four-Way Elimination match for the WWF Tag Team Championship between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Big Show and Spike Dudley, Lance Storm and The Hurricane, and the Hardy Boyz (Matt Hardy and Jeff Hardy).
+Bubba Ray performed a Bubba Bomb on Matt, allowing D-Von to pin Matt to retain the title.

-The second match was between Perry Saturn, and Raven.
+The second match was between Perry Saturn and Raven.
 Raven attempted a Raven Effect, but Saturn countered the move into a Three Handled Moss Covered Family Credenza for the win.